axelromero99/readmos/README.md

 ### Setup with the bootstrap template 🔧

-With this template ( readmos_bootstrap.html ) you will have imported Bootstrap 5 framework with a implementation of READMOS using the [cards](https://getbootstrap.com/docs/5.0/components/card/), [modal](https://getbootstrap.com/docs/5.0/components/modal/) and [button](https://getbootstrap.com/docs/5.0/components/buttons/) components.
+With this template ( readmos_bootstrap.html ) you will have imported Bootstrap 5 framework with an implementation of READMOS using the [cards](https://getbootstrap.com/docs/5.0/components/card/), [modal](https://getbootstrap.com/docs/5.0/components/modal/) and [button](https://getbootstrap.com/docs/5.0/components/buttons/) components.
 It is a good start if you want to have an easy structure, styling and form to show the README.md in your web.

 You need to provide your Github **USER** and as many repositories **REPONAME** you want to show, as well.